TechnikTobi/little_exif/README.md

 ## License

-Licensed under either of
+Licensed under either

-- Apache License, Version 2.0 (See [LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0)
+- Apache License, Version 2.0 (See [LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0) or
 - MIT License (See [LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)

 at your option.